Five Facts about…

 Here are some things you should know about walking catfish:

 These fish like to move from one body of water to another in search of food or a better living space, and they do this by wiggling across land.
-They use their pectoral fins to stay upright, and wriggle similar to a snake’s movement to flop across land, usually during wet weather.
+They use their pectoral fins to stay upright and wriggle in a snake-like movement to flop across land, usually during wet weather.
 They have a special gill structure that allows them to breathe atmospheric air.

 This non-native species was introduced to Florida by humans in the 1960s, probably due to escapes from aquaculture facilities.
-The Walking Catfish thrives in our climate, and prefers the stagnant or slow-moving waters of ponds and canals that can be found in much of peninsular Florida.
-Ironically, the most significant negative impact of the Walking Catfish may be that it invades commercial aquaculture facilities and devastate fish stocks.
+The walking catfish thrives in our climate and prefers the stagnant or slow-moving waters of ponds and canals that can be found in much of peninsular Florida.
+Ironically, the most significant negative impact of the walking catfish may be that it invades commercial aquaculture facilities and devastates fish stocks.

-Introduced to southeast Florida, their range has expanded to include a good deal of southern Florida.
+Introduced to Southeast Florida, their range has expanded to include a good deal of South Florida.

 It’s the males who build nests in underwater vegetation, and they protect the eggs and then the young babies.
-It’s this added protection from the males at an early stage that helps make walking catfish more successful as an invasive species.
+This added protection from the males at an early stage helps make walking catfish more successful as an invasive species.

 4: They’re hard to handle.

 Walking catfish have elongated bodies and, instead of scales, are covered in a slippery mucus that protects their skin when out of the water.

 5: They love to eat!